tylertitsworth/5th-age-srd/Classes/Druid.md

 #### Beast Aspects

-Beast aspects are powers you can use while in beast form to help you in battle.
+Beast Aspects are powers you can use while in beast form to help you in battle.
 You must choose the aspects you know at each full heal-up.
 You can select any of the following aspects beginning at 1st level.

 Normally you can use only one beast aspect at a time and using another aspect ends the previous one.
 The _beast form attack_ feats change that for the Circle of the Moon adept.

-_**Beast aspect bonuses**_ **:** Many beast aspects provide bonuses to defenses or attacks.
+_**Beast aspect bonuses:**_ Many beast aspects provide bonuses to defenses or attacks.
 Circle of the Moon adepts can combine bonuses to the same stats from two aspects they are using simultaneously, an exception to the general rule that bonuses don't stack.
 For example, a Circle of the Moon adept using _bear aspect_ with its champion feat would have a +2 AC, and if the adept was also using _behemoth aspect_ with its champion feat, the total defensive bonuses for the adept would be +5 AC and +3 PD.

 _**Effects:**_ Beast aspects only affect you while you are in beast form, which means that every aspect should be understood to read "while in beast form" for all its effects and powers.